EternityForest/AnyoneCanDoIt/README.md

 Don't write code that doesn't run on old computers.

 And more than that, don't create disruption to existing processes.
 Don't fence off an area for a cable if a wireless link will do.
-Don't delsy people's lives because you insist they first learn some new system to proceed.
+Don't delay people's lives because you insist they first learn some new system to proceed.

 Don't use updates that run automatically.
 Tech should stay out of the way, not add additional things people have to keep up with.